eric-brechemier/i18n/README.md

 ====

-Library for internationalization (i18n) and data format for localization (L10n).
+Library for internationalization (i18n) and conventions for localization (L10n).

 PRINCIPLES AND EXAMPLES
 -----------------------